opensearch-project/opensearch-py/guides/plugins/knn.md

 ## Basic Approximate k-NN

 In the following example we create a 5-dimensional k-NN index with random data.
-You can find this working sample in [samples/knn/knn-basics.py](../../samples/knn/knn-basics.py).
+You can find a synchronous version of this working sample in [samples/knn/knn-basics.py](../../samples/knn/knn-basics.py) and an asynchronous one in [samples/knn/knn-async-basics.py](../../samples/knn/knn-async-basics.py).

 ```bash
 $ poetry run knn/knn-basics.py